 Not sure what “moderate exercise” really means?
 Our expert explains.

 If you talk to a doctor or read physical fitness guidelines, you’re going to come across the phrase “moderate-intensity exercise.”
 You can easily calculate it for yourself.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 What does that activity look like?
-You have plenty of options.
-All of the following fit the “moderate” definition of exercise:
+All of the following fit the moderate definition of exercise:

-There’s a lot of variety on that list, and it’s just a sample.
-Plus, other activities you might not even think of as exercise fit the “moderate” definition:
+Other activities you might not even think of as exercise fit the “moderate” definition, too.
+These may include:

-Here’s an example: A 50-year-old woman has a resting heart rate of 70.
-She wants to exercise at 50 percent intensity — the low end of the moderate intensity range of 50 to 60 percent.
+For example, a 50-year-old woman has a resting heart rate of 70.
+She wants to exercise at 50% intensity — the low end of the moderate-intensity range of 50% to 60%.
 The formula looks like this: